coder-Rishi05/coder-Rishi05/README.md

 - Building personal projects to sharpen my skills
 - Exploring open source and GitHub Actions
 - Connecting with other developers and learning from the community
+- learning react, node js and improving logical skills with DSA.

 ---